 Just ask guys like Joe Knaggs and the team at Knaggs guitars on the Eastern Shore.
 Or head west and meet with Jason Ingrodi who has been busy busting out builds in the lush, green Appalachian mountains of Maryland, Matt Schmill of FBB Bassworks in the heart of Baltimore, Malinoski Guitars, Rushmore Guitars (carving guitars out of one piece of wood) of Annapolis or Chris Stenger of Stenger Guitars building handcrafted tele’s and Les Pauls in Montgomery County.
 If acoustics are more your jam Maryland has Dave Maccubbin of Maccubbin Guitars who has been building amazing flat top steel string guitars in his home shop for years and Paul Beard of Beard Resophonic Guitars who has really made a splash in the bluegrass scene building some world class instruments.
 Lots of people dream of building guitars day in and out and these craftspeople are living it.

 If you’ve ever visited the inner harbor of Baltimore, it’s hard to miss the giant PRS guitar strapped to the smoke stakes of the old Pratt Street Power Plant.
 It once marked the location of the Hard Rock Cafe Baltimore but years after the restaurant has shut down the guitar now stands as a staple in the city skyline.
 Every time I see that guitar it fills me with pride and gratitude knowing some of the worlds best guitars are built right here in my home state.
 The repair guy in me would really love to see all the landmarks fluorescent lights switch on at night (only three strings light up) but I’m much too busy handling the work on the bench now to worry about petitioning city officials to spend resources changing a few giant lightbulbs.
-Besides I think P.R Smith himself would have easier access and be much more effective at pulling the strings of city officials.
+Besides I think P.R Smith himself would have easier access and be much more effective at strumming the strings of city officials.
 Get it fixed Paul!

 Luthiers are everywhere now.
 If you’re not one yourself, I’ll bet you a fresh fractured prune donut you know one and don’t even realize.
 There is something about Maryland that inspires passionate people to build the tools musicians use for their craft.
 I’ve always thought of luthiery is creativity squared.
 The instrument inspires the musician who’s music inspires the audience.
 As guitar builders, I believe we’re inspired by the craft, the wood, music and each other to continue creating.
 For luthiers of Maryland, the close proximity we share may also add to the equation.